Last night, Bloomberg he said that Microsoft acquired GitHub, and that the company is expected to release it later today.

 Microsoft could also link GitHub with its offers into a single package.
 So we could see a GitHub account along with Visual Studio Professional / Enterprise.

-Getting GitHub like we also mentioned in a previous publication she is a very good one PR for Microsoft.
-Using a brand name that was at the core of open source development is a very good strategy for a company desperately trying to shed its embrace, extend and delete legacy.
+Getting GitHub like we also mentioned in a previous publication is a very good PR move for Microsoft.
+Using a brand name that was at the core of open source development is a great strategy for a business that is desperately trying to pull off its "embrace, expand and erase" legacy.

 But let's go to the hardest: Over the years, GitHub has been established almost like a monopoly.